-You probably know that construction cameras can save money at your project, put time back in your day, help mitigate risk and give you deeper insight into what’s happening at your project — but have you considered the benefits of installing and using them during the preconstruction phase?
+You probably know that construction cameras can save money on your project, put time back in your day, help mitigate risk, and give you deeper insight into what’s happening at your project — but have you considered the benefits of installing and using them during the preconstruction phase?

 Most general contractors and specialty contractors know that successful projects are usually built on strong planning during preconstruction, and with so much at stake at the jobsite, the more planning the better.
 Construction cameras can provide a watchful eye over preconstruction activities, such as inspections and materials deliveries, and improve site security before and after construction gets underway.

 To that end, the process of selecting and installing construction cameras should be baked into the preconstruction phase, preferably toward the beginning, so that you’ll have visual documentation of all jobsite activities from the get-go.

 We’ve developed a simple checklist that you can use during preconstruction to ensure your cameras are up and running when you break ground:

 Consider how you will use your jobsite cameras.

 Most projects benefit from having time-stamped footage that shows where and when materials were dropped off, or when and how an injury occurred.
 Documenting these events with clear, Ultra HD 4K video footage protects you and project stakeholders by giving useful evidence of what actually happened.
 Knowing what objectives your cameras are intended for also helps you take advantage of important features, like motion alerts and time lapse videos.